V. The Differences Between God’s Work of Judgment in the Last Days and His Work of Redemption in the Age of Grace

 God has many means of perfecting man.
 He employs all manner of environments to deal with the corrupt disposition of man, and uses various things to lay man bare; in one regard He deals with man, in another He lays man bare, and in another He reveals man, digging out and revealing the “mysteries” in the depths of man’s heart, and showing man his nature by revealing many of his states.
 God perfects man through many methods—through revelation, dealing, refinement, and chastisement—so that man may know that God is practical.

-In the eyes of man, salvation is the love of God, and the love of God cannot be chastisement, judgment, and curse; salvation must contain love, compassion, and, moreover, the words of solace, and must contain the boundless blessings bestowed by God.
-People believe that when God saves man He does so by touching them and making them give their hearts to Him through His blessings and grace.
-That is to say, when He touches man He saves them.
-Salvation such as this is salvation in which a trade is being made.
-Only when God bestows them with a hundredfold will man come under the name of God, and strive to do well for God and bring Him glory.
-This is not God’s will for mankind.
-God has come to work on earth in order to save corrupt mankind—there is no falsehood in this; if not, He certainly would not come to do His work in person.
-In the past, His means of salvation was showing the utmost love and compassion, such that He gave His all to Satan in exchange for the whole of mankind.
-Today is nothing like the past: Today, your salvation occurs at the time of the last days, during the classification of each according to kind; the means of your salvation is not love or compassion, but chastisement and judgment in order that man may be more thoroughly saved.
-Thus, all that you receive is chastisement, judgment, and merciless smiting, but know that in this heartless smiting there is not the slightest punishment, know that regardless of how harsh My words are, what befalls you is but a few words that appear utterly heartless to you, and know that, regardless of how great My anger, what comes upon you are still words of teaching, and I do not mean to harm you, or to put you to death.
+In the past, His means of salvation involved showing the utmost love and compassion, such that He gave His all to Satan in exchange for the whole of mankind.
+The present is nothing like the past: The salvation bestowed upon you today occurs at the time of the last days, during the classification of each according to kind; the means of your salvation is not love or compassion, but chastisement and judgment, in order that man may be more thoroughly saved.
+Thus, all that you receive is chastisement, judgment, and merciless smiting, but know this: In this heartless smiting there is not the slightest punishment.
+Regardless of how harsh My words might be, what befall you are but a few words that might appear utterly heartless to you, and no matter how angry I might be, what rain upon you are still words of teaching, and I do not mean to harm you or put you to death.
 Is this not all fact?
-Know that today, whether it be righteous judgment or heartless refinement and chastisement, all are for the sake of salvation.
-Regardless of whether today there is the classification of each according to kind, or the laying bare of the categories of man, all of God’s utterances and work are in order to save those who truly love God.
-Righteous judgment is in order to purify man, heartless refinement is in order to cleanse man, harsh words or chastening are all in order to purify, and for the sake of salvation.
-And thus, today’s method of salvation is unlike in the past.
-Today, righteous judgment saves you, and is a good tool for classifying you each according to kind, and ruthless chastisement brings you supreme salvation—and what have you to say in the face of this chastisement and judgment?
-Have you not enjoyed salvation from start to finish? … Think about it: If My intention in coming were to condemn and punish you, and not to save you, could your days have lasted so long?
-Could you, these sinful beings of flesh and blood, have survived until today?
-If it were only for the sake of punishing you, why would I have become flesh and embarked upon such a great enterprise?
-Would it not take but a single word to punish you mere mortals?
-Would I still be of a mind to destroy you after condemning you?
+Know that nowadays, whether it be righteous judgment or heartless refinement and chastisement, everything is for the sake of salvation.
+Regardless of whether today each is classified according to kind or the categories of man are laid bare, the purpose of all of God’s words and work is to save those who truly love God.
+Righteous judgment is brought to purify man, and heartless refinement is done to cleanse them; harsh words or chastening are both done to purify and are for the sake of salvation.
+Thus, today’s method of salvation is unlike that of the past.
+Today, you are brought salvation through righteous judgment, and this is a good tool for classifying you each according to kind.
+Moreover, ruthless chastisement serves as your utmost salvation—and what have you to say in the face of such chastisement and judgment?
+Have you not always enjoyed salvation, from start to finish?
+You have seen God incarnate and realized His omnipotence and wisdom; in addition, you have experienced repeated smiting and discipline.
+However, have you not also received supreme grace?
+Are your blessings not greater than those of anyone else?
+Your graces are more bounteous even than the glory and riches enjoyed by Solomon!
+Think about it: If My intention in coming were to condemn and punish you rather than save you, could your days have lasted so long?
+Could you sinful beings of flesh and blood have survived until today?
+If My goal were merely to punish you, then why would I have become flesh and embarked upon such a great enterprise?
+Could punishing you mere mortals not simply be done by uttering a single word?
+Would I still need to destroy you after purposely condemning you?
 Do you still not believe these words of Mine?
 Could I save man merely through love and compassion?
 Or could I only use the crucifixion to save man?
 Is My righteous disposition not more conducive to making man completely obedient?
-Is it not more able to thoroughly save man?
+Is it not more capable of thoroughly saving man?

 Though My words may be stern, they are all said for man’s salvation, as I am only speaking words and not punishing man’s flesh.
-These words cause man to live in the light, to know that the light exists, to know that the light is precious, even more so to know how beneficial these words are to man, and to know that God is salvation.
-Though I have said many words of chastisement and judgment, they have not been done unto you in deed.
-I have come to do My work, to speak My words and, though My words may be stern, they are spoken in judgment of your corruption and your rebelliousness.
-The purpose of My doing this remains to save man from Satan’s domain, to use My words to save man; My purpose is not to harm man with My words.
-My words are stern so that results may be achieved from My work.
-Only through working in this way can man know themselves and break away from their rebellious disposition.
+These words cause man to live in the light, to know that the light exists, to know that the light is precious, and, even more so, to know how beneficial these words are to them, as well as to know that God is salvation.
+Though I have uttered many words of chastisement and judgment, what they represent has not been done unto you in deed.
+I have come to do My work and to speak My words, and though My words may be strict, they are spoken in judgment of your corruption and your rebelliousness.
+The purpose of My doing this remains to save man from Satan’s domain; I am using My words to save man.
+My purpose is not to harm man with My words.
+My words are stern in order to achieve results in My work.
+Only through such work can man come to know themselves and break away from their rebellious disposition.